 Which are the Best Shorthand Pencils?

 If you are learning shorthand, you'll need to buy shorthand pencils.
-It's important that you have the right pencils.
+It's important that you have the best pencils for shorthand, which are not standard writing pencils.
 On the face of it, it's just a notepad and a pen/pencil, but these are the tools of the experts and proper shorthand pencils will make you take down shorthand faster.

 Even the shape is important - you need round shorthand pencils!